 - Inadequate Material Feed

-Factors behind reason for short shot is simply not sufficient resin ready beforehand for shot into the mold.
+Factors behind the short shot are simply not sufficient resin ready beforehand for a shot into the mold.

 - Inappropriate Dimensional Data